Last updated

 • Cost: Free

 You can test yourself or use the one-on-one multiplayer mode for a horror movie trivia tournament.
-You can use the app as your source of questions for a Halloween Jeopardy game.
+You can also use the app as your source of questions for a Halloween Jeopardy game.
 Whatever you decide to do, the app is easy to use and offers hours of fun.

 Halloween lifestyle apps